couchbase/query/docs/n1ql-select.md

 Function names are case in-sensitive.
 The following functions are
 defined:

+ARRAY_APPEND(array, value) - returns a new array with the value appended.

+ARRAY_CONCAT(array, array) - returns a new array with the concatenation of the input arrays.

+ARRAY_LENGTH(array) - returns the number of elements in the array.

+ARRAY_PREPEND(value, array) - returns a new array with the value prepended.

 CEIL(value) - if value is numeric, returns the smallest integer not less than the value.  otherwise, NULL.